phanesofcrypto/Docs/English Guides/Techno Capital Machine Capital Providers Dune Dashboard Guide.md

 - Adapt for Different Tokens: To analyze a different token, simply alter the `contract_address` in the `deposited` and `withdrawn` CTEs to the new token's contract address.

-This approach calculates the cumulative total of stETH (or any specified token) within the contract over time.
+This approach calculates the cumulative total of the token specified in the `contract_address` within the contract over the specified timeframe.

+----- edited until here ----

 5) Largest Depositors and Recent Transactions
 The first query utilises two CTEs and combines them in the final SELECT statement.
 The first CTE `quantum` selects the depositing addresses in the `from` field and sums across the `value` field for the total stETH deposited.
 The second CTE again also selects the depositing addresses but instead of summing, it keeps a 'count'.
 The final SELECT statement joins both CTEs in one table.
 To modify follow the instructions below: